Cross-ratio degrees and perfect matchings: Introduction

 This cone is isomorphic to $(\R_{\ge0})^3$ by recording the edge lengths, and its link is a filled triangle.
 One may compute that the preimage of this triangle under $\CR_{\mathcal{T}}^{\trop}$ is as depicted in Figure \ref{fig:tropicalization}.
 Some fibers contain $d_{\mathcal{T}}=2$ points, while others contain a single point.
-The latter points map with multiplicity 2, as the associated piecewise-linear map is locally given by $(x,y,z)\mapsto(x+y,y+z,x+z)$, whose determinant has absolute value 2.
+The latter points map with multiplicity 2, as the associated piecewise-linear map is locally given by $(x,y,z)\mapsto(x+y,y+z,x+z)$, whose determinant is 2.
+(The real numbers $(x,y,z)$ are the edge lengths of the metric tree.)

 \end{ex}